xytis/GURPS/Campaigns/Ravnica/pc_shinigami.md

 Feeling well hidden she decides to take a well deserved rest.

-# Dream: The headless
+# Dream cycle

+## The beginning

 You open your eyes.
 You are sitting in a bright kitchen.
 Widows open up to a beautiful city scape of Ravnica, blue domes and spires as far as eye can see.
-A gorgeous long straight black haired woman with pale skin is holding out a spoon with food in it.
+A gorgeous long straight black haired woman with pale skin is holding out a spoon with some porridge in it.
 You turn your gaze, a man sits next to you.
-His shoulders are broad, he has a wide bright smile, his hair is milk white, his skin is light brown.
-His muscular hands are holding a small plush bear, your tiny arms extend towards the bear, you hug it.
+His shoulders are broad, he has a wide bright smile, his white hair is trimmed shortly, his skin is light brown.
+His muscular hands are holding a small plush bear.
+Your tiny arms extend towards the bear, you hug it.
 You lift your gaze back up, you are sitting on the floor.
 Woman is sitting next to a window and is playing with a flute.
 Her eyes are closed and her head is slightly tilted.
 The music is soft and dreamy.
 You get on all fours and crawl under a table.
 You turn around.
 White light changed to red tint.
 There is a pool of blood in the middle of the room.
 On the left, a headless corpse wearing a blood soaked white dress sits with back pressed to a wall.
 There is a huge smear of blood above it on light paint.
 You watch high heeled red leather boots with black buckles walk slowly in front of you.
 A thud.
 A womans head with two gouged eyes drops in front of you.
 You wake up.
 Your scythe is in both hands, your arms are slightly trembling.
-You hear a soft growl in your head "child...".
+You hear a low growl in your head.
+You make out a single word in Abyssal "child" then the growling fades into morning chill.

 Explanation: A Rakdos assassin was sent to kill the wife of Arthur Nirthagan.
 He had stepped over few unhappy heads in Orzhov by seizing and stopping a lucrative human